OUSA helps Clubs and students as individuals by providing grants.

 Please bear with us we are trying our best, this is a new system and it is designed to make things better for everyone.

-The Vice-Chancellor makes discretionary grants for students competing in an international event or competition.
+The Vice-Chancellor makes discretionary grants for students who are officially representing the University of Otago and competing in an international event or competition.
 These may be accessed in addition to OUSA grants.